splunkcep/splunk_platform/install_splunk_platform_EN.md

-# Splunk Enterprise Security 8.0.2 Setup Guide
+# Splunk Enterprise Setup Guide

 This project documents the step-by-step procedure originally executed in a Google Colab environment, now adapted into Markdown format for professional GitHub repositories.